Learn something new every day

 Ankle pain is the natural effect of trauma to the ankle.
 When the foot is twisted or turned in an awkward, unexpected manner, a sprained ankle may occur.
 Essentially, a sprained ankle is an injury to the ligaments that control the movement of the ankle joint.
 If these ligaments are stretched beyond their elastic capacity, they are torn.
 Following the spraining of an ankle, bruising and swelling should be expected.

-Distinguishing between an ankle sprain and ankle fracture is important for identifying the cause of ankle and foot pain.
+Distinguishing between an ankle sprain and ankle fracture is important for identifying the cause of the pain.
 A prolonged period of pain and swelling of the ankle usually indicates a fracture.
 An ankle is fractured when the tibia or fibia bones break.
 Symptoms of bruising, swelling, and pain accompany an ankle fracture and contribute to the mis-diagnosis of a fracture as merely a sprain.
 Typically, surgery and a cast are required for the mending of a broken bone in the ankle.

 Arthritis is another common cause of ankle and foot pain.
 When the joints of the ankle become frayed or damaged, inflammation or infection results.
 Typically, athletes and people who are overweight develop arthritis because they put more strain on their joints.
 Arthritis causes the foot to lose stability and the sufferer of arthritis may have more difficulty with balance.
 Symptoms associated with arthritis include pain and swelling of the ankle and foot as well as inflexibility; treatment includes anti-inflammatory medication to reduce the swelling and cortisone shots.